Save 20% off your first order with code: WELCOME

 Oral Consumption (Edibles or Capsules)

-CBD can be consumed orally through edibles, capsules, etc. Once ingested, CBD must pass through the digestive system and be absorbed into the bloodstream through the liver.
+CBD can be consumed orally through edibles, gummies, capsules, etc. Once ingested, CBD must pass through the digestive system and be absorbed into the bloodstream through the liver.
 This process takes longer than inhalation, and the CBD in the product has a lower absorption rate.

 CBD that is ingested orally also goes through first-pass metabolism in the liver.
 CBD may be detectable in urine for up to 3 days to a week after oral consumption, depending on the dosage and frequency of use.